hedgehogqa/fsharp-hedgehog/README.md

 ---

-*As a matter of fact, here's the above example written using another property-based testing tool, FsCheck:*
+*As a matter of fact, here's the above example written using another property-based testing system, FsCheck:*

 ```f#
 let version =